thomet/thomet.github.io/_posts/2023-05-26-thomet-readme.md

   * trying to gather context, or
   * trying to be a sounding board and rubber duck
 * **You'll let me know if you can't do your job.** One of my main responsibilities is ensuring that you're set up for success.
 Occasionally things slip through the cracks and I won't know I'm letting you down.
 * **You feel safe debating with me.** I find ideas improve by being examined from all angles.
 If it sounds like I'm disagreeing, I'm most likely just playing devil's advocate.
-This does rely on us being to have a safe debate.
+This does rely on us being able to have a safe debate.

 ## What (I Think) I'm Good At